Have you heard the Overhead Squat is one of the best movements you can do to improve athletic performance?

 In plain words, your lower body will be able to squat much more, than your upper body can carry.

 Additionally, the execution of the Overhead Squat requires the trunk to be stable and to work very hard to stabilize the weight overhead.
 Conversely to common practices of training the trunk in a horizontal position, the Overhead Squat trains the trunk in a vertical position and enhances the vertical stability.
-This vertical stability has more carryover to sport performance since most sporting activities are done in a vertical position (you are standing on your feet), than in a horizontal position, where you lie on your stomach or back (there are always exceptions to the rule).
+This vertical stability has more carryover to sports performance since most sporting activities are done in a vertical position (you are standing on your feet), than in a horizontal position, where you lie on your stomach or back (there are always exceptions to the rule).
 Also, check out the article Science Compares The Back Squat To The Overhead Squat from Breaking Muscle that discusses a stronger trunk activation in an Overhead Squat, compared to the Back Squat.

 After all the praises on the Overhead Squat and what it can do for you, it looks like the Overhead Squat is the magic bullet, the holy grail that everyone is looking for.